-The purpose of this consideration is to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo (where the status quo is rejecting the application).
-This analysis considers permitting the sale and use of food derived from corn line DP51291.
+The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo, where status quo is rejecting the application.
+This analysis considers permitting the proposed sale and use of food derived from a new food produced using gene technology (GM food): corn line DAS1131.